Theory of surface-induced multiferroicity in magnetic materials, thin films and multilayers: DMI in magnetic thin films and multilayers.

-where the last term describes an in-plane anisotropy with $n$ an even integer, depending on lattice symmetry and/or homogeneous strain \cite{Bogdanov-2001}.
-Minimizing the free energy with respect to ${\bf m}$ and ${\bf p}$, we obtain the equations:
+The last term describes an in-plane anisotropy with $n$ an even integer, depending on lattice symmetry and/or homogeneous strain \cite{Bogdanov-2001}.
+Minimizing the free energy with respect to ${\bf m}$ and ${\bf p}$, we obtain:

 Inserting Eq.
-(11) into Eq.
-(10), we solve numerically for $\phi$ and $p_z$ as a function of the distance from the surface.
+(7) into Eq.
+(6), we solve numerically for $\phi$ and $p_z$ as a function of the distance from the surface.
 The results are presented in Fig. 2.
-This physics provides a second mechanism to generate a finite polarisation close to the surface which comes from the non-zero value of $\frac{d\phi}{dz}$ as a consequence of the DMI which is maximum at the surface. $f(z)$ is the profile that controls the strength of the DMI.
-We have checked that both profiles of $f(z)$ lead to the same physics.
+This physics provides a second mechanism to generate a finite polarization close to the surface which comes from the non-zero value of $\frac{d\phi}{dz}$ as a consequence of the DMI which is maximum at the surface. $f(z)$ is the profile that controls the strength of the DMI.
+We have checked that both profiles of $f(z)$ lead to the same physics qualitatively and we have used $1-tanh(z/\lambda)$ in Figs 2 and 3.

 \begin{widetext}

 \end{widetext}